MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 Created by Jeff Johnson

 Change Log
+1.1.1	(2016/03/28)	-	Added animating lines to curve / spline demo and "Animation" section to this readme.txt file 1.1		(2016/03/23)	-	Added prefab for Unity canvas
+							Optimize shader by removing if / else conditional Added ChangePosition method to move line positions Resource leak cleanup
 1.0.1	(2016/03/15)	-	Line renderer takes the layer of the parent game object
 						-	Fix shader on mobile
 1.0		(2016/01/21)	-	Initial release

 Please read ALL of the following to get the most out of this asset.
 By reading this documentation, you will avoid a lot of problems and frustrations.

+Make sure to include "using namespace DigitalRuby.FastLineRenderer" in your scripts.

 Fast Line Renderer is a very powerful asset for rendering many quads and lines in Unity.
 With a fantastic shader that leverages the GPU almost entirely, your CPU will be free to do more important tasks.